-Capitalize on the growing demand for qualified accountants and auditors by earning your online master’s in accounting with a concentration in auditing from Southern New Hampshire University.
-You’ll increase your chances of landing the auditing jobs you want by learning about Sarbanes-Oxley and what steps companies must take to comply with these federal requirements.
-You’ll also use the latest technologies to solve common auditing challenges.
+Capitalize on the growing demand for qualified accountants and auditors by earning your online Master of Science in Accounting with a concentration in Auditing from Southern New Hampshire University.
+You'll increase your chances of landing the auditing jobs you want by learning about Sarbanes-Oxley and what steps companies must take to comply with these federal requirements.
+You'll also use the latest technologies to solve common auditing challenges.

 With a master's in auditing online, you'll improve your advancement potential by helping corporations meet the demand for greater transparency in financial reporting.
 You'll also be able to develop growth strategies based on the company's goals.

 The MS in Accounting with an auditing concentration aligns with the Content and Skill Specification Outlines (CSOs/SSOs) set by the American Institute of Certified Public Accountants (AICPA).

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your master's in auditing online at SNHU include: